Reading UTF-8 encoded documents in java

 Reading the contents of a file in Java is a very straightforward operation.
-The java tutorial explains completely how you can find your way to read different types of streams.
+The java tutorial fully explains how you can find your way to read different types of IO streams.

 The solution is as simple as as reading the first bytes of an UTF encoded file and check if those a are a BOM or not.
 If they are, just remove them and continue reading the file.
 This is not so complicated because there are not so many types of BOM (5) and they are easy to identify.

 |00 00 FE FF||UTF-32, big-endian|

 When one of these characters is identified you just have to remove it so your program can interpret the file as it should be.
 A user has contributed with two helper classes that can do the job for you.

 Comments in "Reading UTF-8 encoded documents in java"